in the cacao forest

 I was given precise instructions on how to share the cacao.
 At first, I resisted—I wasn’t sure I wanted to listen.
 But in the end, I surrendered to the calling.
 There was a flicker of fear, too—the worry that I might be seen as a weirdo, shifting from photographer to cacao ceremony host.

-However trust in the guidance won and I started putting on cacao circles to bridge the teachings. and with my friend Maris and I found a source to get this cacao to Estonia.
+However trust in the guidance won and I started putting on cacao circles to bridge the teachings. and my friend Maris and I found a way to get this cocoa to Estonia.

 Those after circle ripples made and still make my heart glow. moments when we truly hold each other.